 Must Seeferry trips combined with walks.
 Val Cannobina ancient pilgrim route.
 High altitude sanctuaries (Sacro Monte on Maggiore and San Martino on Como).
 Car-less Monteviasco.
 Charming historic villas and islands.
 Historic Strada Regia on Lake Como.
 Stresa cable-car to panoramic Mottarone mountain.
 Como funicular to Brunate.
 Lake Como Greenway lakeside stroll.
 Sentiero del Viandante along Lake Como's shores.
 Bellagio stroll

-This guidebook describes 30 walks around Lakes Como and Maggiore in Northern Italy.
-The routes range from 3 to 20km in length and are graded 1 to 3.
-There is something for everyone, from easy leisurely strolls for first-time walkers to strenuous climbs.
+This guidebook describes 28 day walks and the Sentiero del Viandante trek around Lakes Como and Maggiore in Northern Italy.
+The day routes range from 3 to 20km in length are graded 1 to 3.
+The mini trek up the eastern shore of Lago di Como from Lecco to Colicocan can also be cut into one-day stages if desired.
+There is something for everyone, from easy leisurely strolls for first-time walkers to strenuous climbs up panoramic peaks.

 The clear maps, inspirational photographs and information about accommodation and public transport options help to make this guidebook an ideal companion to exploring the exceptional scenery, views and culture of the Italian Lakes.
 A basic English-Italian glossary is also included.